jed-harwood/SGM/README.md

 rhythm: fit a path over `lambda.v` and `net.thre`, select with `model_selec()`, then inspect the selected Laplacian and AR filter matrices.

-## Repository Layout

-This repository has two main folders.

-* `SGM`: The R package itself.
-It contains the user-facing fitting functions, documentation, C++ solvers, datasets, and examples.
-* `GAR-Paper-Analyses`: Companion analysis scripts used to reproduce the simulation studies and stock-market application from the GAR paper.

-The `GAR-Paper-Analyses` folder contains:

-* simulation workflows for the GAR paper experiments,
-* stock-data preprocessing and fitting scripts,
-* post-processing utilities for summarizing selected GAR models, and
-* example analysis pipelines that use the `SGM` package API end to end.

-The `GAR-Paper-Analyses` folder is separate from the `SGM` package itself and is intended for reproducibility and worked examples rather than the package API.

 ## Installation

 ### Dependencies